PacificBiosciences/HiFi-16S-workflow/README.md

 # Overview

 This pipeline processes PacBio HiFi 16S amplicon sequencing data using a modular Nextflow DSL2 workflow.
 It includes quality control, filtering, denoising with DADA2, and taxonomic assignment.
+The main output of the pipeline is a count table with taxonomic assignment.

+Please create an issue for bugs and feature requests.

 The refactor focuses on: